tmortimer/urlfilter/README.md

 ## Filters
 ### Fake
-***Use:*** Add "fake" to the ["filters" config list](configs/sample-config-defaults.json#L4).
+***Use:*** Add "fake" to the ["filters"](configs/sample-config-defaults.json#L4) config list.

 This returns that a URL is found if it has "facebook" anywhere in it.
 This seems like a good thing to block ;).
 The next filter in the chain is ignored.
+This was implemented mostly as a tool to facilitate setting up the basic server/handler implementations.

 ### Redis
-***Use:*** Add "redis" to the ["redis" config list](configs/sample-config-defaults.json#L4).
+***Use:*** Add "redis" to the ["redis"](configs/sample-config-defaults.json#L4) config list.
 Configure the ["redis"](configs/sample-config-defaults.json#L7) section of the config for your Redis instance.

 A Redis based filter.
 This could be local or remote.
 It would be possible to run even a distributed collection of *urlfilter* workers against a single Redis cluster.
 This might be a totally sufficient setup, but you'd need to load test it, evaluate latency characteristics, etc.

 If there are more filters after the Redis based filter, this will work like a cache.
 If it's not found it will check the next filter down the line.
-If implemented as a cache **maxmemory** and **maxmemory-policy** should probably be set on Redis config to control the cache behavior.
+If implemented as a cache **maxmemory** and **maxmemory-policy** should probably be set in the Redis ["config"](configs/sample-config-defaults.json#L13) list to control the cache behavior.

 ### MySQL
-***Use:*** Add "mysql" to the ["filters" config list](configs/sample-config-defaults.json#L4).
+***Use:*** Add "mysql" to the ["filters"](configs/sample-config-defaults.json#L4) config list.
 Configure the ["mysql"](configs/sample-config-defaults.json#L16) section of the config for your MySQL instance.

 MySQL based filter.
 This can also be configured as a cache, however it makes more sense as the final stop in the filter chain.

 The URL itself is not used as an index, rather a CRC of the URL is computed and stored as the index.
 This way when searching for a given URL in the database the row is found using an integer based key.
-Even if there are collisions they should be relatively infrequent.
+Even if there are collisions they should be relatively infrequent, and only result in a couple rows of traversal.
 I've implemented this with CRC32, but it would be worth loading real data and measuring the frequency and depth of collisions.
 It may be worth using CRC64 or another hash all together.

 ### Bloom Filter
-***Use:*** Add "redismysqlbloom" to the ["filters" config list](configs/sample-config-defaults.json#L4).
+***Use:*** Add "redismysqlbloom" to the ["filters"](configs/sample-config-defaults.json#L4) config list.
 Configure the ["redismysqlbloom"](configs/sample-config-defaults.json#L16) section of the config, including the nested ["redis"](configs/sample-config-defaults.json#L23) and ["mysql"](configs/sample-config-defaults.json#L32) sections.

 A Redis based [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter).
 This should be used as the first filter in the chain, or the benefit is lost.
 Additionally it can not be the last filter in the chain.